-Southern California is characterized by a series of well-developed, steep watersheds that are subject to extremely dynamic episodic runoff events.
-These runoff events result in an increase of pollutants and pathogens concentration in near-shore waters, which can adversely affect coastal ocean and beach water quality (Ackerman and Weisberg 2003, Bay et al. 2003, Schiff and Bay 2003).
-The knowledge of storm water plume dynamics (i.e., size, persistence time, propagation speed, and direction) can help coastal managers make more informed decisions about managing beach water quality following storms.
+Southern California is characterized by a series of well-developed, steep watersheds that are subject to extremely dynamic episodic runoff events, primarily resulting from large winter rainstorms.
+These runoff events result in an increase of pollutants and pathogens in near-shore waters, which can adversely affect coastal ocean and beach water quality (Ackerman and Weisberg, 2003; Bay et al., 2003; Schiff and Bay, 2003).
+The knowledge of storm water plume dynamics (i.e., size, duration and persistence, propagation speed and direction) can help coastal managers make more informed decisions about managing beach water quality following storms.

-Our knowledge of plume dynamics is based so far mainly on the data collected by traditional oceanographic methods, i.e., using the equipment onboard research vessels.
-These types of field measurements can provide accurate assessments of multiple water quality parameters at the ocean surface and at depth.
+Our knowledge of plume dynamics to date is primarily based on data collected by traditional oceanographic methods, i.e., using instruments onboard coastal research vessels.
+These field measurements can provide accurate assessments of multiple water quality parameters at the ocean surface and at depth.
 However, it is difficult to estimate pollutant dispersal patterns solely from field measurements.
-Field measurements typically are restricted, due to logistics, cost, weather, or other issues, to a limited number of stations (and/or samples) that are usually inadequate to address fully plume dynamics in both space and time.
+Field measurements typically are restricted, due to sampling logistics, cost, weather, or other issues, to a limited number of stations (and/or samples) that are usually inadequate to resolve and characterize plume dynamics in both space and time.

-Another option for studying stormwater dynamics is satellite imagery.
-Satellite images of ocean color provide frequent and/or synoptic regional overviews that enable more effective analysis of the spatial and temporal distribution of these plumes via surface parameters that can be measured from space.
+Another option for studying stormwater runoff plume dynamics is satellite imagery.
+Satellite images can provide synoptic and frequent regional overviews that enable more effective analysis of the spatial and temporal distribution of these plumes via surface parameters that can be measured from space.
 In field studies, runoff plumes are best characterized by their signature of decreased salinity.
-Unfortunately, salinity is not presently measured from space and planned sensors will not have adequate spatial resolution to resolve the types of plumes under consideration here (Lagerloef 2000).
-So, satellite observations use other plume-related characteristics of water surface, such as sea-surface roughness measured by Synthetic Aperture Radar (e.g., Svejkovsky and Jones 2001, DiGiacomo et al. 2004) or the color of sea surface.
-Indeed, satellite ocean color observations of the optical properties of coastal surface waters can be used to distinguish plume water from ambient water masses, particularly based on increased concentrations of suspended material in the plumes (Mertes et al. 1998, Sathyendranath 2000, Mertes and Warrick 2001).
-The correlation between the optical properties of surface waters and salinity has been demonstrated in many ocean regions (Monahan and Pybus 1978, Vasilkov et al. 1999, Siddorn et al. 2001).
+Unfortunately, salinity is not presently measured from space and planned sensors will not have adequate spatial resolution to resolve the types of plumes under consideration here (Lagerloef, 2000).
+However, satellites can observe other characteristics of coastal surface waters that are impacted by the plume, such as seasurface roughness as measured by Synthetic Aperture Radar (SAR) (e.g., Svejkovsky and Jones, 2001; DiGiacomo et al., 2004) or sea spectral reflectance as measured by "ocean color" images.
+Indeed, satellite ocean color observations of the optical properties of coastal surface waters can be used to distinguish plume water from ambient water masses, particularly based on increased concentrations of suspended material in the plumes (Mertes et al., 1998; Sathyendranath, 2000: Mertes and Warrick, 2001).
+The correlation between the optical properties of surface waters and salinity has been demonstrated in many ocean regions (Monahan and Pybus, 1978; Vasilkov et al., 1999; Siddorn et al., 2001).
 As such, the optical signatures of river plumes can be used as a proxy for salinity to study their spatio-temporal distribution.
-In this study, we perform synoptic time-series analyses of the correlation between freshwater plumes and rainstorms by leveraging frequent and ongoing satellite ocean color observations.
+In this study, we perform synoptic time-series analyses of the correlation between freshwater runoff plumes and rainstorms by leveraging frequent and ongoing satellite ocean color observations.
 Cloud cover leading to missing data is a common occurrence in ocean color imagery.
-However, in southern California the high-pressure systems following winter storms typically clear the skies and mitigate this effect.
+However, in southern California the high-pressure systems following winter storms typically clear the skies and help mitigate this effect.
 The daily acquisition of ocean color data also helps to overcome this constraint.